Rangers vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has collected 92 hits with 25 doubles, 16 home runs and 47 walks.
-He has driven in 60 runs with six stolen bases.
+- Carlos Santana has 93 hits with 25 doubles, 17 home runs, 48 walks and 63 RBI.
+He's also stolen six bases.

 Santana Recent Games